carlosbarcala/documentToHTMLView/README.md

 ## License

-This project is licensed to you under the [GNU General Public License v3.0](./COPYING) open source license.
-You can find licensing notices [here](./NOTICES).
+This project is licensed to you under the [GNU General Public License v3.0](./LICENSE) open source license.